cloudfoundry/backup-and-restore-sdk-release/README.md

   "host": "db host",
   "port": 3306,
-  "adapter": "db adapter; see 'Supported database adapters'", "database": "name of database to back up"
+  "adapter": "db adapter; see 'Supported database adapters'", "database": "name of database to back up",
   "tables": ["list", "of", "tables", "to", "back", "up"] }
 ```